kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     > **NOTE:** Lambda takes the name from the Function CR name.
 The ServiceInstance, ServiceBinding, and ServiceBindingUsage CRs can have different names, but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.

+    > **NOTE:** If you already have a Redis instance provisioned on your cluster, move directly to point 6 to create a Service Binding.

 2. Provision an Addon CR with the Redis service:

     ```yaml